openenergymonitor/blog/source/_posts/2016-05-12-emoncms-qr.markdown

   - emoncms
 ---

-I would like to highlight a nice improvement to Emoncms and the Emoncms Android app that has been contributed by community memebers [@jumpmaster](https://community.openenergymonitor.org/users/jumpmaster/activity) and [@andy_taylor](https://community.openenergymonitor.org/users/andy_taylor/activity).
+I would like to highlight a nice improvement to Emoncms and the Emoncms android app that has been contributed by community memebers [@jumpmaster](https://community.openenergymonitor.org/users/jumpmaster/activity) and [@andy_taylor](https://community.openenergymonitor.org/users/andy_taylor/activity).
 See [development forum thread](https://community.openenergymonitor.org/t/mobile-app-qr-code/149) on our [shiny new forums](/2016/05/website-changes/).

 Emoncms MyAccount page now displays a QR code and a couple of handy 'Copy to Clipboard' buttons for the API keys: